 If you have browned onions ready to go, this dish takes hardly 15-20 minutes or so.
 I usually deep fry onions at home and keep a stash but you can use any store bought brand that you like.
 Refrain from using too much onions else the gravy will become sweet.
 I recommend using fresh ground black pepper but don't add too much at a once, the gravy is mellow with subtle hints of spice.
 All in all the dish is mild, faintly sour and creamy and such an indulgent addition to any festive menu.

-- 6 oz paneer, cut in chunks or triangles
+- 8 oz (~250g) paneer cut in chunks or triangles

-- ⅓ cup makhana (foxnuts)
+- ⅓ cup makhana founts

-- Oil to fry the onions, about ½ cup
+- Oil to fry onions

-- 2 tablespoon +2 teaspoon ghee
+- 3 tablespoon ghee

-- 2 inch cinnamon
+- 1 inch cinnamon stick

 - 3 cloves

-- 4 green cardamom
+- 4 green cardamom pods

-- 1 tablespoon ginger paste
+- ½ tablespoon ginger paste

 - 1 tablespoon garlic paste

-- 1.5 teaspoon coriander powder
+- 2 teaspoon coriander powder

-- 1 teaspoon cumin powder (not roasted)
+- 1 teaspoon cumin powder

-- 1 teaspoon sugar (or more if you like a sweetish gravy)
+- 1 teaspoon sugar

-- salt to taste
+- 1.5 teaspoon salt adjust to taste

-- 3-4 tablespoon heavy cream
+- 2 tablespoon heavy cream